mzazon/awesome-cloud-projects/aws/proactive-resilience-monitoring-resiliencehub-eventbridge/proactive-resilience-monitoring-resiliencehub-eventbridge.md

 ## Discussion

 AWS Resilience Hub provides a centralized approach to application resilience management by continuously assessing applications against defined resilience policies and generating actionable recommendations.
 The service evaluates Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) across multiple failure scenarios including Availability Zone, hardware, software, and regional failures.
-By integrating with EventBridge, organizations can create event-driven architectures that automatically respond to resilience posture changes, enabling proactive rather than reactive resilience management.
-This approach aligns with the AWS Well-Architected Framework's reliability pillar by implementing automated monitoring, testing, and recovery procedures.
+By integrating with EventBridge via CloudTrail, organizations can create event-driven architectures that automatically respond to resilience posture changes, enabling proactive rather than reactive resilience management.
+This approach aligns with the [AWS Well-Architected Framework's reliability pillar](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/welcome.html) by implementing automated monitoring, testing, and recovery procedures.

-The EventBridge integration enables sophisticated event routing patterns that can trigger multiple remediation workflows based on specific resilience assessment outcomes.
-Custom Lambda functions can process these events to implement business-specific logic, such as automatically scaling resources, enabling additional backup mechanisms, or notifying operations teams when manual intervention is required.
+The CloudTrail and EventBridge integration enables sophisticated event routing patterns that can trigger multiple remediation workflows based on specific resilience assessment outcomes.
+Custom Lambda functions can process these CloudTrail events to implement business-specific logic, such as automatically scaling resources, enabling additional backup mechanisms, or notifying operations teams when manual intervention is required.
 This automated approach significantly reduces Mean Time to Recovery (MTTR) by eliminating manual assessment processes and immediately initiating remediation actions when resilience thresholds are breached.
-The solution demonstrates the power of AWS's event-driven architecture patterns in creating responsive, self-healing systems.
+The solution demonstrates the power of AWS's event-driven architecture patterns in creating responsive, self-healing systems through proper [EventBridge service integration](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-service-event-cloudtrail.html).

 Systems Manager Automation provides the execution layer for remediation actions, offering pre-built automation documents for common operational tasks and the flexibility to create custom automation workflows.
 The integration with CloudWatch enables comprehensive monitoring and alerting capabilities, ensuring that resilience metrics are tracked over time and trends can be identified before they impact business operations.
 This holistic approach follows AWS Well-Architected Framework principles by implementing defense in depth, automated recovery mechanisms, and continuous improvement processes.
 The tiered alarm system provides graduated response levels that enable appropriate action based on severity.

 The solution demonstrates enterprise-grade resilience monitoring capabilities that scale across multiple applications and environments.
 Organizations can extend this pattern to integrate with external tools, implement custom scoring algorithms, or create complex multi-step remediation workflows that address specific business requirements and compliance needs.
 The comprehensive dashboard and metrics enable data-driven decision making for resilience investments and provide visibility into resilience trends across the application portfolio.
+For production implementations, consider integrating with [AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config.html) for additional compliance monitoring.

 > **Tip**: Use AWS Config Rules in conjunction with Resilience Hub to monitor configuration drift that could impact resilience posture.
 The combination provides comprehensive visibility into both resilience assessment results and configuration compliance status.
-See the [AWS Config documentation](https://docs.aws.amazon.com/config/latest/developerguide/resilience-config-rules.html) for integration patterns.
+See the [AWS Config documentation](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config.html) for integration patterns.

 ## Challenge